Close

-Miso Soup in Pregnancy – Health Benefits and Recipes
+Miso Soup during Pregnancy – Health Benefits and Recipes

 Is It Safe to Drink Miso Soup During Pregnancy?

-Usually, it is considered that miso soup is safe for pregnancy.
+Usually, miso soup is considered safe for pregnancy.
 But it also depends on the ingredients in your soup.
 There is a multitude of Miso soup variants in the market.
-So, it is difficult to mark which is safe and not.
+So, it is difficult to mark which is safe and which is not.
 But miso soup has a considerable amount of sodium in it.
 This can cause water retention in the body, resulting in bloating in pregnant ladies, specifically in the 2nd or 3rd trimesters.

 So, the bottom line is:

-- Use the lighter miso soup that is white miso.
+• Use the lighter miso soup – white miso.
 Do not consume darker varieties like brown and red miso (high in sodium content).

 Is It Okay to Drink Miso Soup in All Trimesters?